gaps-closure/xdcomms-dma/README.md

 XDCOMMS-lib defines the one-way channel definitions (including definition of channel tags) are read from the CLOSURE generated JSON configuration file (xdcomms.ini).
-An simple example that supports two types of client requests/responses (with position or raw information) between two enclave (orange and green) is the test application file
+A simple example that supports two types of client requests/responses (with position or raw information) between two enclave (orange and green) is the test application file
 [xdconf_app_req_rep.json](./test_app/xdconf_app_req_rep.json).

 Selection of device configuration is done through environment variables specified when running the partitioned application.